jamarchand/tbox-scan/README.md

 # About tbox-scan
 A lightweight tool for discovering tboxes in a given FASTA sequence adapted from tbdb.io.
 Uses INFERNAL for prediction and allows for flexible use of covariance models.
 As output, provides predicted specifier region, most likely specifier, and the T-box sequence.
+This tool is part of the T-box Annotation Database (TBDB, https://tbdb.io) collection.

 # Dependencies
-tbox-scan runs requires INFERNAL, python, conda, pandas.
+This program is written for unix operating systems and requires INFERNAL, python, conda, pandas.
 Installation of dependencies is easiest using conda with the given installation file.

 # Installation
-Have conda installed, then simply run install.sh (e.g. sh ./install.sh) to install tbox-scan.
+Have conda installed, then simply cd into the directory with install.sh.
+Then, run the install using sh (e.g. sh ./install.sh) to install tbox-scan.
+A path env will be set to the tbox-scan directory that contains default files for running tbox-scan.

+     sh ./install.sh

 # Using tbox-scan

     Usage: tbox-scan -f <Input FASTA file> [-options]